lerenn/blog/content/posts/building-homelab-lgtm-stack/index.md

 categories: ["homelab", "kubernetes"]
 ---

 *This is the fifth post in our "Building a Kubernetes Homelab" series.
-Check out the [previous post](/posts/building-homelab-foundation-cluster/) to see how we deployed MetalLB, Traefik, and Longhorn as the foundation layer.*
+Check out the [previous post](/posts/building-homelab-foundation-layer/) to see how we deployed MetalLB, Traefik, and Longhorn as the foundation layer.*

 ## From Infrastructure to Observability

-With the foundation cluster infrastructure in place—MetalLB providing load balancing, Traefik handling ingress, and Longhorn offering distributed storage—the cluster was functional but blind.
+With the cluster infrastructure in place—MetalLB providing load balancing, Traefik handling ingress, and Longhorn offering distributed storage—the cluster was functional but blind.
 I had no visibility into what was happening inside.
 Pods could crash, nodes could fail, services could degrade, and I'd have no idea until something broke catastrophically.

 It was time to add observability.
 Not just basic monitoring, but a comprehensive observability stack that would give me insights into logs, metrics, and traces—the three pillars of observability.